AndrewHazelden/LightfielderSuite/Lightfielder for After Effects/docs/README.md

 ## Immersive 360VR Depthmap Rendering in AE ###

 The Cineware plugin that runs inside of a After Effects CC 2019 session is now able to render out RGB and depthmap passes too now which is quite cool.
 This allows for 6DOF Volumetric RGBD workflows to happen.
-And if you wanted to, you could even make a 5 view (hemi-cuve) or six view (full cubic) cubic 90° FOV camera rig and make a cubic panorama in your volumetric scenes.
+And if you wanted to, you could even make a 5 view (hemi-cube) or six view (full cubic) cubic 90° FOV camera rig and make a cubic panorama in your volumetric scenes.

 C4D Lite viewport showing a 5 camera (hemi-cube) rig for fisheye output: